sadra-f/MTLS/README.md

 This MTLS model uses Bert models for text vectorization and text similarity detection while seperating similar text related to an event using clustering (KMeans for initial clustering and DBScan)

+the corpus used is one of news text linked [here](https://yiyualt.github.io/mtlsdata/)